 When a borrower fails to meet the obligations agreed upon in the mortgage loan agreement and the lender repossesses the property in order to get the money they loaned to the borrower back.

-The name of the fee the VA charges when a Veteran uses its Home Loan Guarantee Program.
+The VA Funding Fee charges when a Veteran uses its Home Loan Guarantee Program.
 This fee is generally around 2% to 3% depending on whether it is your first VA Loan.
 Disabled Veterans may be exempt from this fee.

 If you are given money for a down payment from a friend, relative, or employer, you must have a letter stating that the person giving you the money does not expect to be paid back.
 If you borrow money that you are expected to repay, the mortgage lender will need to calculate this into your income to debt ratio.